The Price of Progress: Price Performance and the Future of AI: How Fast Is Benchmark Price-Performance Improving?

 \subsection{Main Results: Frontier Models Are Getting 5-10 Times Cheaper Each Year}

-Results for our main specification (Pareto-frontier models) are shown in Fig~\ref{fig:growth_rates_combined}.
+Results for our main specification (Pareto models) are shown in Fig~\ref{fig:growth_rates_combined}.
 We focus first on our main sample.
-Overall, GPQA-Diamond and MOCK AIME benchmark price-performance has increased dramatically with prices reducing annually by a factor of $5-10\times$ for models on the cost-performance Pareto-frontier.
-This is similar to trends in the cost-of-pass for some math benchmarks in \citet{erol2025cost}.\footnote{Our findings are also consistent with evidence in \citet{FischlLanzoni2025} who document how algorithmic progress helps to make models of a given quality level smaller but without studying the resulting price implications.} For SWE-bench Verified, we have less data, and our estimates feature much larger confidence bands.
-Nonetheless, the average reduction rate looks similar to our estimates for GPQA-D and AIME.
+Overall, GPQA-Diamond and AIME benchmark price-performance has increased dramatically, with prices reducing annually by a factor of $5-10\times$ for models on the cost-performance Pareto-frontier.
+This is similar to trends in the cost-of-pass for some math benchmarks in \citet{erol2025cost}.
+For SWE-bench Verified, we have less data, and our estimates feature much larger confidence bands.
+Nonetheless, the average reduction rate looks similar to our estimates for GPQA-Diamond and AIME.
+However, our estimates are much lower than those of \citet{epoch2025llminferencepricetrends}.
+We attribute our lower estimates to three main factors.
+First, we use a benchmark- rather than a token-level approach, which compensates for the increased number of tokens used in recent models.
+This is particularly important for reasoning models, which can have a lower per-token cost but a higher overall cost due to generating more tokens.
+Second, we examine the period from April 2024 to November 2025, where we have high-quality price data. \citet{epoch2025llminferencepricetrends} and related work examine price trends since April 2023 and late 2022, respectively.
+Therefore, our data do not capture possible price changes during the very initial stages of a new technology.
+Finally, we include almost an order of magnitude more models per benchmark in our fit than \citet{epoch2025llminferencepricetrends}.

 Tables~\ref{tab:regression_results} and \ref{tab:regression_results_adjusted} report results for all models in our dataset (i.e., including models not on the Pareto frontier).
 The price-performance decreases are smaller by almost a factor of 2.
 We think that this likely reflects that our Pareto frontier is defined as optimizing a particular set of benchmarks for cost, but in the real world models are optimized for many different goals (latency, performance for other capabilities, etc.).
-As such, we do not assume that overall progress is necessarily slower, just that other model builders are optimizing for other goals.
+As such, we do not assume that overall progress is necessarily slower for models in general, just that other model builders are optimizing for other goals.